liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-database/milestone1-step2.md

 ## Next Steps

-If you ran into problems when testing, [see step 3](milestone1-step3.md).
+If you run into problems when testing, [see step 3](milestone1-step3.md).

 If everything seems to work, Congratulations!! :material-party-popper: Now is a great time to release the first version of your extension

 !!! tip

-    If you'd like your database extension to included in the main Liquibase documentation and be a more official part of Liquibase, contact the Liquibase team and we can work with you to bring it more officially into the fold.
+    If you'd like your database extension to be included in the main Liquibase documentation and be a more official part of Liquibase, contact the Liquibase team and we can work with you to bring it more officially into the fold.